Two-dimensional pulse dynamics and the formation of bound states on electrified falling films

 We consider (\ref{eq:TFE1}) in a frame moving with the speed $c^*$ of a pulse solution.
-We represent a solution of (\ref{eq:TFE1}) as a superposition of $N$ well-separated quasi-stationary pulses located at $x_1(t)<\cdots<x_N(t)$ and a small overlap function $\hat u$, and then using the weak-interaction theory described in Appendix~\ref{appendix:interaction} we obtain the dynamical system (\ref{eq:dyn_system_locations_c}) for the locations of the pulses, with $u_i(x,t)=h^*(x - x_i(t))-1$, where $h^*$ denotes a single-pulse solution, and $G$ a nonlinear operator defined~by
+We represent a solution of (\ref{eq:TFE1}) as a superposition of $N$ well-separated quasi-stationary pulses located at $x_1(t)<\cdots<x_N(t)$ and a small overlap function $\hat u$.
+Suppressing the details in the interest of brevity, we obtain the dynamical system describing the locations of the pulses \citep[see][]{lin2015coherent}